andreasbm/create-web-config/blueprint.md

 Setup a new project from scratch.

 Options:
   --dry            Runs the command without writing any files.
   --lit            Adds lit-element and various webapp related libraries to the setup.
   --no-install     Doesn't install node_modules.
   --sw             Adds a service worker to the setup.
-  -h, --help    output usage information
+  --src <string>   Name of the folder with the transpiled output (default: "src") --dist <string>  Name of the folder with the source code (default: "dist") -h, --help       output usage information
 ```

 ## Example